Path-Check/safeplaces-dct-app/CONTRIBUTING.md

 # if you've already done this it will fail, that's fine:
 git remote add upstream git@github.com:tripleblindmarket/covid-safe-paths.git

+# ensure you are on your feature/fix branch
 git checkout feature/my-feature

 # get latest upstream branches e.g. upstream/develop